org-metaeffekt/metaeffekt-core/docs/use-case-add-new-artifact-version.md

 ## Prerequisites

 * An artifact with an older version `a` is already specified in the artifact inventory.
-* The associated license text are available and are already modelled.
+* The associated license texts are already available.
 * A new artifact version `b` has to be added.

 ## Adding a new Artifact Version to the Artifact Inventory Spreadsheet

-To add a new artifact version follow the following steps:
+To add a new artifact version, follow the following steps:
 - Locate the artifact inventory spreadsheet that is used as knowledge base of your project.
 - Open the Artifact Inventory Spreadsheet.
 - Locate the artifact of version `a` in the Artifact Inventory Spreadsheet.